 What is a candidate persona?

 A candidate persona is a semi-fictional representation of your ideal candidate.
-This persona is formed by defining the characteristics, skills and traits that make up your perfect hire.
+This persona is formed by defining the characteristics, skills, and traits that make up your perfect hire.
 Creating personas help guide and make your hiring process easier.
-Identifying talent that is the best fit for your organisation is not a choice any more, it’s a must!
+Identifying talent that is the best fit for your organization is not a choice anymore, it’s a must!